Jeann-Carlos/Project2Rummy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is an interactive version of the Rummy card game.
-Provided some basic UI code and some random files, the student should construct the game from scratch and structure it using his/her knowledge on Design Patterns and Java programming.
+Rummy is a collection of matching card games with similar gameplay centered on matching cards of the same rank, sequence, and suit.
+In any variation of rummy, the purpose is to create melds, which can be sets (three or four of a kind of the same rank) or runs (three or more sequential cards of the same suit).
-Rummy is a group of matching-card games notable for similar gameplay based on matching cards of the same rank or sequence and same suit.
-The basic goal in any form of rummy is to build melds which can be either sets (three or four of a kind of the same rank) or runs (three or more sequential cards of the same suit).
+This prject is an interactive version of the card game Rummy.
+This is the work of another project where they supplied some basic UI implementation, I worked only on the implementations of said projet.
 See repository [here](https://github.com/VctorAHernndez/Rummy).
 <p align="right">(<a href="#top">back to top</a>)</p>